| главная о нас продукты скачать демо технологии ^

 That was a short description of the adopted semantic theory that is

 used in Dialing Project.
 Let us proceed with the description of the program.
+The input of the semantic module is a set of syntax linkages.
+The

 output is semantic structure.
 While